Zeta limits for the spectrum of quantum Rabi models: Zeta limit of the parity decomposition for the QRM

 \section{Zeta limit of the parity decomposition for the QRM}

 In this section we consider spectral zeta limits for the parity decomposition of the QRM (that is, $\e=0$).
-Surprisingly, but naturally in the sense of the $\Z_2$-symmetry of the QRM, we show that in addition to Hurwitz zeta functions, $L$-functions corresponding to the Dirichlet character modulo 2 appears.
+Surprisingly, but naturally in the sense of the $\Z_2$-symmetry of the QRM, we show that in addition to Hurwitz zeta functions, $L$-functions corresponding to the Dirichlet character modulo 2 appear in the limits.

 We first recall some of the basic facts of the symmetry for the case of the QRM.
 The Hamiltonian $ \HRabi{0} $ of the QRM possesses a \(\Z_2\)-symmetry observed by the existence of a parity operator